backstage/backstage/docs/plugins/composability.md

 ```

 In addition to the renaming, the `element` prop has been moved to `children`.
-Also note that the `/*` suffix has been remove from the `"/kubernetes"` path, as
+Also note that the `/*` suffix has been removed from the `"/kubernetes"` path,
-it's now added automatically.
+as it's now added automatically.

 Usage of the `EntityLayout` component is required to be able to properly
 discover routes, and so it is required to apply this change before you can start